apache/celix/documents/cmake_commands/README.md

 - If the LEVEL is provided this will be used as the bundle run level.
   If no run level is provided run level 1 is used.
   Run levels can be used to control to start order of the bundles.
-  Bundles in run level 0 arre started first and bundles in run level 5 are started last.
+  Bundles in run level 0 are started first and bundles in run level 5 are started last.

 ## celix_container_properties